Best Online Sportsbooks in ILGo Back to See All the States

-Governer Prtizker reinstated his emergency declaration lifting IL's in-person sportsbook sign up requirements for a second time for due to COVID-19 health concerns.
-This is fantastic, but its future availability is uncertain--online sign up is only guaranteed for the next 30 days.
+Governer Pritzker has again extended online regristration for Illinois bettors!
+Pritzker reinstated his emergency declaration lifting IL's in-person sportsbook sign up requirements for a third time for due to COVID-19 health concerns.
+This is fantastic, but its future availability is uncertain--online sign up won't necessarily be around forever!
 We recommend signing up for a few sportsbooks sooner than later, while this convenience is possible.

 We covered most of these above, but here we'll continue to add sites and apps already live or that you can expect to see in Illinois soon below:

 Illinois will eventually have full online betting -- and for now, they may as well.
 On August 21, Governor J.B.
 Pritzker lifted in-person signup requirements for one month, and he later extended the remote registration abilities through October 17.
 Pritzker appears to be taking this month by month, so you would be wise not to wait, or you may have to register in person again soon.

 Overall, Illinois has created an environment with a somewhat high barrier to entry for operators (unlike New Jersey and Colorado).
 That will make things tougher for consumers, since they’ll have fewer betting options.
 However, because online sign up is available now, we've given their grade a boost.

 Again, full online sports betting will come to Illinois.
 That includes online registrations and deposits.
 But that won’t happen until late 2021 or early 2022.
 Illinois Gov. J.B.
 Pritzker did temporarily suspend the in-person registration rule during COVID-19, so bettors can sign up online in the short term.
 But it’s unknown how long that will stay in effect.